A1337CBS/Jpeg-Carver/README.md

 * Enjoy the results!

 ## Sample data
 The sampleData folder contains an image fragment that can be used in Jpeg Carving(Single image)) mode.
-For more data try DFRWS 2007 dataset for storage carving or getting network packets with jpeg images.
+For more data try DFRWS 2007 challenge dataset for storage carving or getting network packets with jpeg images.
 Currently the tool only supports baseline jpeg images.

 ## For developers